|CCL HomeSoftware Community Operations||

 makeflow example.makeflow makeflow: nothing left to doUse the -c option to clean everything up before trying it again:

-mkdir -p /tmp/$USER/tutorial cd /tmp/$USER/tutorial cp $HOME/tutorial/* ./ makeflow -T condor example.makeflowIf you are working at another site that uses SLURM or Torque or SGE, then you would invoke Makeflow like this instead:
+makeflow -T pbs -B "-W group_list=ericlyons -q windfall -ljobtype=serial -lselect=1:ncpus=1:mem=1gb -lpack:shared" example.makeflowIf you are working at another site that uses Condor or Torque or SGE, then you would invoke makeflow like this instead:

-Running Makeflow with Work QueueYou will notice that a workflow can run very slowly if you submit each job individually.
+Running Makeflow with Work QueueYou will notice that a workflow can run very slowly if you submit each job individually, because it typically takes 30 seconds or longer to start each batch job running.
 To get around this limitation, we provide the Work Queue system.
 This allows Makeflow to function as a master process that quickly dispatches work to remote worker processes.

 makeflow -c example.makeflow makeflow -T wq example.makeflow -p 0 listening for workers on port XXXX. ...Now open up another shell and run a single worker process:

-makeflow -c example.makeflow makeflow -T wq example.makeflow -N project-$USER listening for workers on port XXXX ...Now open up another shell and run your worker with a project name:
+makeflow -c example.makeflow makeflow -T wq example.makeflow -N MYPROJECT listening for workers on port XXXX ...Now open up another shell and run your worker with a project name:

-Of course, we don't really want to manually start workers, so let's instead use work_queue_factory to set up workers in Condor for us:
+Of course, we don't really want to run workers on the head node, so let's instead use pbs_submit_workers to set up five workers in PBS for us:

-makeflow -c example.makeflow makeflow -T wq example.makeflow -N project-$USER listening for workers on port XXXX. ...You can leave the workers running there, if you want to start another makeflow.
+makeflow -c example.makeflow makeflow -T wq example.makeflow -N MYPROJECT listening for workers on port XXXX. ...You can leave the workers running there, if you want to start another Makeflow.
 They will remain until they have been idle for fifteen minutes, then will stop automatically.